Didgy74/Didgy74.github.io/blogposts/01/README.md

  - A polymorphic or callback-based interface that each widget pushes commands to
  - Having the `Context` build a struct filled with i.e vectors that contain data a renderer can translate into draw-calls

 Either of these is only executed when the user requests it from the `Context`.
-In my current implementation I've opted for the second option, but in the future I believe I will change to the first since it allows the second to be implemented on top of the first.
-(Jeez, this was a terrible sentence, fix it pl0x)
+In my current implementation I've opted for the second option, but in the future I believe I will change to the first option since it allows more fexibility.

 This approach puts the actual rendering into the user's hands.
 Alternatively, if the GUI toolkit becomes a standalone library in the future, it can provide an example or reference implementation so the user can get started building a simple GUI app right away.